 - Ensure that they make at least expected levels of progress and try to accelerate this progress to ensure that each young person achieves their full potential.

 - Ensure that they have an up to date effective termly Personal Education Plan (PEP) that tracks their progress and provides the support required to enable them to reach their academic targets.

 - Improve their overall attendance and reduce rates of persistent absence.

-- Reduce the number of exclusions, both fixed term and permanent, and to ensure that those young people who are excluded receive at least their statutory entitlement to support and re-integration during this period.
+- Reduce the number of suspensions, both fixed term and permanent, and to ensure that those young people who are suspended receive at least their statutory entitlement to support and re-integration during this period.

 - Ensure that each young person is attending the school that is considered best for meeting their needs.

 - Minimise, and where possible, remove social, emotional, behavioural and attachment factors that may prove to be barriers to accessing the curriculum.

 - Improve continued participation in education, employment and training opportunities for care leavers.

 - Ensure that their views are fully considered in decision-making and inform developments in relation to service provision and delivery.